The Orionids 2024: Where & When To See the Meteor Shower In October?

-As we promised in October’s meteor shower article, here are more details about one of the fastest and the most prolific meteor showers of the year.
+Meet the Orionids — one of the fastest and most prolific meteor showers of the year!
 Orionid meteors are rapid, so the phrase “blink and you'll miss it” fits them pretty well.
 In this article, we’ll explain why this stargazing event is truly worth looking for in the night sky!

 Orionids are considered a major meteor shower.
 They are active from October 2 to November 7, producing their peak rates of meteors around October 21.
 On this day, the average number of meteors is approximately 20 per hour, which is more than any other meteor showers of October and even November produce.

-The radiant point is located in the constellation Orion, to the north of the bright star Betelgeuse.
-However, Orionid meteors can appear all over the sky, flying at the speed of 41 miles (66 km) per second.
-In comparison, the speed of the Perseid meteors is 37 miles (59 km) per second.
-Orionid meteors aren’t the fastest, but keep the place at the top of the list.
-The Orionids are debris left by the comet 1P/Halley.
-It’s one of the darkest or least reflective objects in the Solar System.
+The radiant point of the Orionids is located in the constellation Orion, to the north of the bright star Betelgeuse.
+However, Orionid meteors can appear all over the sky, flying at the speed of 66 kilometers per second.
+In comparison, the speed of the Perseid meteors is 59 kilometers per second.
+Orionid meteors aren’t the fastest, but they keep their place at the top of the list.

 While observing the Orionids, look for prolonged explosions of light that these meteors produce in the sky.
-But be patient, you’ll need about 20 minutes to adapt to the dark and start to see meteors.
+But be patient — you’ll need about 20 minutes to adapt to the dark and start to see meteors.
 Use only your eyes to watch the sky.
-Binoculars or telescopes won’t make your observation better, they are designed to see more stationary objects.
+Binoculars or telescopes won’t make your observation better, as they are designed to see more stationary objects.

 Wishing you clear skies and happy stargazing!